dhuyartmaker/search-engine/README.md

 * Notice*: If DB has many over ~20.000 word.
 Inserting by this scripts start to take a long time since before inserting, I need check if word is existed to avoid duplicated.
 In one paragraph, there are have many duplicate words.
 So, this is neccessary
 ### Rest API
 * There are 3 apis match with 3 options (search, update, delete)
+* With delete: i use logic of search API and find this word.
 * Please check Postman Documents https://documenter.getpostman.com/view/13827204/2s9XxwxumL